 Strictly speaking, $\theta$ depends on $A$ and we denote it $\theta_A$ if necessary.
 For later use, we note that if $a$ is the smallest element of $A$, and denoting by $i_a:(A\setminus a)^*\to A^*$ the monoid homomorphism sending each letter $x$ in $A\setminus a$ onto the letter that precedes $x$ in the total order of $A$, then

 Both sides are indeed anti-homomorphisms, which coincide on the alphabet $A\setminus a$.
-Likewise, if $z$ is the largest letter of $A$, and $j_z$ the homomorphism from $(A\setminus z)^*\to A^*$ sending each letter on the next one in the order of $A$, then
+Likewise, if $z$ is the largest letter of $A$, and $j_z$ the homomorphism from $(A\setminus z)^*\to A^*$ sending each letter to the next one in the order of $A$, then

-Let us comme back to the fixed alphabet $A$ and $\theta=\theta_A$.
+Let us come back to the fixed alphabet $A$ and $\theta=\theta_A$.
 Clearly, and as is well-known, the plactic relations (see Section \ref{plactic}) are invariant under $\theta$.
 It follows that $\theta$ induces an anti-automorphism of the plactic monoid.
-Similarly, the stylic relations (see the definition following Theorem \ref{main}) are invariant under $\theta$, and therefore $\theta$ induces an anti-automorhism of the stylic monoid.
+Similarly, the stylic relations (see the definition following Theorem \ref{main}) are invariant under $\theta$, and therefore $\theta$ induces an anti-automorphism of the stylic monoid.
 Both anti-automorphisms are involutions, and we denote them with the same notation $\theta$.
 We thus obtain the commutative diagram of Figure \ref{commuting}, where the vertical mappings are the canonical quotient homomorphisms.